-18 US Department of Commerce, National Telecommunications and Information Administration, FY 2010 Budget as Presented to Congress.
+17 US Department of Commerce, National Telecommunications and Information Administration, FY 2010 Budget as Presented to Congress.
 The time frames for assignments can take up to two weeks according to this report.

-19 The Integrated Wireless Network is a recent example.
-In part, it was intended to create a single system to support what appeared to be compatible missions.
-We cite this not to debate the pros and cons of this specific initiative but rather to illustrate the potential benefits of combining spectrum resources and budgets to address compatible or common mission needs.
+18 The Integrated Wireless Network is a recent example.
+In part, it was intended to create a single system to support a common mission.
+We cite this not to debate the pros and cons of this specific initiative but rather to illustrate the potential benefits of combining spectrum resources and budgets to address mission needs.